vitroid/TrainScanner/README.md

     trainscanner.py -z sample2.mov

 ###Motion detection area
-When the trainscanner start stitching the train, it shows the first frame with a rectangle, that is the motion detection area.
+When the trainscanner starts stitching the train, it shows the first frame with a rectangle, that is the motion detection area.
 The trainscanner start stitching then any motion is detected inside the area, and the motion vectors are shown in the console.
 It ends stitching when the motion is not detected again.
-Therefore, if the trainscanner fails to detect the train motion properly, change the area position and size with -f option.
+Therefore, if the trainscanner fails to detect the train motion properly, change the area position and size with `-f` option.

 Compare the following results.